forgery810/fl-studio-alesis-vixx/README.md

 - The enter button is mode dependent.
 In channel and mixer mode it will toggle the muting of the selected track/channel.
 In browser mode it will allow the selection and assignment of samples and plugins.

+- The + knob range button changes the tracks and channels that the knobs can access and the steps the pads can.
+The button will rotate through ranges 1-16, 17-32, 33-48, and 48-   64.
+This number of ranges can be reduced will some simple code changes if desired for simplicity.

 ##       Mixer Mode